Raffaele Palladino: Monza

 Having coached Monza's youth sector since 2019, Palladino was appointed head coach of their Primavera (under-19) team on 9 July 2021.
 After having reached the semi-finals of the 2021–22 Campionato Primavera 2 (under-19) promotion play-offs, Monza renewed Palladino's contract for a further year in July 2022.

 On 13 September 2022, Palladino was promoted head coach of Monza's first team following the dismissal of Giovanni Stroppa, with club CEO Adriano Galliani stating his appointment to be on a permanent basis.
-On his debut, Palladino guided Monza to their first ever top flight win, defeating Serie A powerhouse Juventus 1–0.
+On his debut, Palladino guided Monza to their first ever top flight win, defeating Juventus 1–0.
+He was nominated Serie A Coach of the Month for April 2023.
+After having led Monza to avoid relegation six matchdays in advance, on 2 June 2023, he renewed with Monza for a further season.
+After finishing 12th in his second season saving the club from relegation again by a huge margin, he left Monza on 4 June 2024.

+Fiorentina

+On 4 June 2024, Palladino was appointed head coach of Serie A side Fiorentina on a two-year contract.
+But on 30 May 2025, despite finishing sixth in Serie A and qualifying for the next UEFA Conference League, he decided to leave the team by mutual consent.

+Atalanta

+On 11 November 2025, Palladino was announced as the new head coach of Serie A club Atalanta, signing a contract until 2027.

 Style of play

-A left-footed player, he predominantly played as a winger, although he could also play as a forward, or as a second striker.
+A right-footed player, he predominantly played as a winger, although he could also play as a forward, or as a second striker.
 He has also represented the Italy national side.
 He was known in particular for his excellent technical ability and dribbling skills, as well as his pace and agility on the ball, which allowed him to beat opposing players and create space for himself to get into positions from which he can strike on goal.